 Name Education/Credentials Title Cohen, Debra, RN, MSN Debbie received a Master of Science in Nursing Education from Chamberlain University School of Nursing and a Bachelor of Science in Nursing from Oregon Health Science School of Nursing.
 She is an Oregon Registered Nurse with over 35 years of experience in the nursing field.
-Director Garcia, "Zeke" Ezequiel Zeke earned a Bachelor of Science degree in Nursing from The University of Texas at El Paso.
+Director Garcia, "Zeke" Ezequiel, RN, BSN Zeke earned a Bachelor of Science degree in Nursing from The University of Texas at El Paso.
 He is a Registered Nurse with over three years of experience as a nurse.
-Instructor Ginovsky, Michael, MSN/Ed, RN Michael earned a Master of Science in Nursing Education degree from University of Phoenix and a Bachelor of Nursing degree from SUNY Brockport.
-He is a Registered Nurse with over 30 years of experience in the nursing field.
-Assistant Director of Nursing Hanson, Montanna Montanna received a Bachelor of Science degree in Nursing from Metropolitan State University.
-She is a Registered Nurse with over six years of experience as a nurse.
+Assistant Director of Nuring Harris, Robert, RN, MSN Received a Master of Science in Nursing Education from Capella University and a Bachelor of Science in Nursing from Western Governors University.
+He is a Registered Nurse in Oregon with over 15 years of experience in the field.
+Instructor Meno, Vincent, MSN, FNP-BC Received a Master of Science in Nursing degree from University of Phoenix and a Bachelor of Science in Nursing degree from University of Massachusetts.
+He is a Registered Nurse in Oregon with over 12 years of experience as a nurse.
 Instructor Moeller, Tessa, RN, BSN Tessa received a Bachelor of Science in Nursing degree from Simmons College.
 She is a Registered Nurse in Oregon and Florida with over eight years of experience as a nurse.
-Instructor Roelofs, Angela Angela earned a Bachelor of Science degree in Nursing from Linfield College, a Master of Interior Architecture from University of Oregon and a Bachelor of Arts degree from University of Chicago.
-She is a Registered Nurse and a Certified Hospice and Palliative Nurses Association (CHPN) with over 14 years of experience in nursing.
+Instructor Scholz, Sarah, RN, BSN Received a Bachelor of Science in Nursing degree from Xavier University and a Bachelor of Science in Public Health from Oregon State University.
+She is a Registered Nurse in Oregon with over four years of experience as a nurse.
+Instructor Smith, Kelly, BSN, RN, CHPN Received a Bachelor of Science in Nursing degree from University of Portland.
+She is a Registered Nurse and a Certified Hospice and Palliative Nurse in Oregon with over 20 years of experience in the field.
 Instructor